ghc-proposals/ghc-proposals/AsPatternSynonyms.rst

 ::

 Currently this is rejected.
 Why?
-Because (see Trac #9793) of worries about what this might mean:
+Because of worries about what this might mean (see Trac #9793) :

 ::